Vertical Brace Connections

 Transfer Forces

 By default RISAConnection designs diagonal brace connections as simple 2D connections without any interaction with braces on the other side of the column, or horizontal braces framing into the beam/column joint.
-However, you may also input transfer forces (axial and shear) to represent the load from the other elements at the beam/column sub-connection.
+However, you may also input transfer forces (axial and shear) to represent the load from other elements that are on the same side of the connection such as horizontal braces at the beam/column sub-connection.
+Note that transfer forces from elements on the opposing side of the column are not currently supported at this time.

 Traditionally, the Uniform Force Method (and the Unlimited Method) has calculated the required shear and axial forces using the simplified (2D assumption) equations on the middle of page 13-5 of the AISC 14th edition Steel Design Manual.
 RISAConnection extrapolates this using simple statics to also include the Axial Transfer Load and the Shear Transfer Load.
-This is based on the direction of Appendix D (Transfer Forces) in the AISC Design Guide 29: Vertical Bracing Connections - Analysis and Design.
+The axial transfer force is defined as the component (in plane of the connection) from the connected horizontal braces.
+The Shear Transfer Force is defined as the required shear force from connected horizontal braces.

 Chevron Brace Connection